13-Peripherals

 Although used primarily for education purposes, there were at least two robotic devices made to work with the Apple II.
 TOPO (made by Androbot, Inc.), and the Tasman Turtle ($1000, with a smaller version called the Tot for $300) were in use during the mid-1980s.
 Both used the Logo language to control movement of the robot on the floor.
 Logo has a graphics command set called “turtle” graphics to simplify the concept for children.
 A small triangle on the hi-res screen was called a “turtle”, and it could be given software commands to move forward, turn, draw, or move without drawing.
 When TOPO or the Tasman Turtle were connected to an Apple II, the Logo language could be configured to send the same turtle graphics commands to the physical “turtle” robot on the floor.
 This gave students a concrete example of what their logo programs would do in “drawing” a graphics picture.

-Education is not the only place where robotics has been used in an Apple II.
-Because of peripheral boards called “A/D Converters” (analog/digital converters), it is possible to take information from (for example) a wind speed sensor and convert it into digital information.
-A computer program can then take this information and send a command signal back to another device (perhaps to activate a motor that raises and lowers a cloth deck cover, depending on how windy it is).
-Although not a “robot” in the sense that people usually view robots, a computer-controlled device of any kind is, strictly speaking, a robot.
-This is the concept used in the popular X-10 system used in home control.
-(The Introl/X-10 made by Mountain Hardware for $279 was one of the first available for the Apple II).
-This protocol for controlling electric devices in a home had been available for years, and programs existed for the Apple II series (including the IIc) that allowed easier programming of the X-10 devices, ranging from security systems to light timers to lawn sprinkler systems.
+Education was not the only place where robotics was used in an Apple II.
+With A/D (analog/digital) converter cards, it was possible to take information from devices such as a wind speed sensor and convert it into digital information that could be stored and analyzed.
+It was also possible for a computer program to take this information and send a command signal back to another device (for example, to activate a motor that raises and lowers a cloth deck cover, depending on how windy it is).
+Although not a “robot” in the sense that people usually view robots, a computer-controlled device that can automatically carry out a series of complex actions is a robot.

 MISCELLANEOUS HARDWARE